dee2003/AksharaSetu/README.md

-# Tulu Handwritten Character Recognition and Translation (OCR)
+# AksharaSetu: The Character Bridge Between Tulu and Kannada
 Tulu, a Dravidian language, has recently been assigned a Unicode standard but lacks system-wide support.
 This project aims to develop a Tulu OCR system that recognizes handwritten Tulu characters and translates them into their corresponding Kannada characters.

 ### The project includes: